 In terms of crashworthiness, the CR-V rates highly.
-It earned 5-stars from the National Highway Traffic Safety Administration for both front and side impacts, the highest ratings possible.
-Remember, though, that NHTSA's tests compare cars in a given class (in this case small SUVs) rather than across all categories (big SUVS, sedans or minivans).
+It earned five stars from the National Highway Traffic Safety Administration for both front and side impacts, the highest ratings possible.
+Remember, though, that NHTSA's tests compare cars in a given class (in this case small SUVs) rather than across all categori

-Yes, a V6 would be nice, but it's not necessary.
+If you're looking for a reasonably priced, all-purpose vehicle with a sense of adventure and fine foul-weather capability, the CR-V is hard to beat.
 Honda's four-cylinder engine delivers impressive power and excellent fuel economy.
 The CR-V offers good road manners, class-leading interior space, and lots of conveniences.
 Add Honda's reputation for quality and durability and the CR-V remains a top choice among small sport-utilities.

 Build and price your dream Honda CR-V in just a few easy steps.

 2013 HONDA CR-V$21,995 | 22,601 mi